grab/engineering-blog/_posts/2022-07-08-automated-faq.md

 *   An ability to crowdsource Slack discussions/conclusions and save them directly from Slack (preferably with a single command).
 *   An ability to auto-respond to Slack queries without calling the bot manually.
-*   The bot must be able to respond to queries only on the preconfigured slack channel (not a Slack-wide auto-responder that is already available).
+*   The bot must be able to respond to queries only on the preconfigured Slack channel (not a Slack-wide auto-responder that is already available).
 *   Ability to auto-detect frequently asked questions on the channels would mean less work for platform engineers to feed the bot manually and periodically.
 *   A trusted and secured data storage setup and a responsive customer support team.

 ## Proof of concept

 We considered several tools (including some of the tools used by our HR for auto-answering employee questions).
-We then decided to do a complete proof of concept (POC) with OneBar to check if it fulfills our internal requirements.
+We then decided to do a complete proof of concept (POC) with OneBar to check if it fulfils our internal requirements.

 These were the phases in which we conducted the POC for the shortlisted vendor (OneBar):